Vochannguyen/vochannguyen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Welcome to My Data Science Portfolio 😎 <br>
-<a href='https://datascience.smu.edu/'>Southern Methodist University</a>
+subtitle: Welcome to My Data Science Portfolio 😎 <a href='https://datascience.smu.edu/'>Southern Methodist University</a>

 profile:
   align: right
   image: vo.png
   image_circular: True # crops the image to make it circular
-  address: VoChanNguyen@gmail.com
+  address:

 news: False  # includes a list of news items
 selected_papers: False # includes a list of papers marked as "selected={true}"